-- Credit from quarter-system schools are equal to two-thirds of credits at USI
+- Credit from quarter-system schools are equal to two-thirds credit at USI.

 - Transcripts from international institutions must be an official copy (not a photocopy).
 If records are in a language other than English, the student may also be required to provide an English translation and course-by-course evaluation report from an acceptable evaluation agency.
 This report will then be reviewed to determine acceptable transfer credit.

 - Even though credit hours are transferable, the transferred hours may not necessarily apply toward a particular degree program.
-The applicability of credits toward a specific degree can be determined in counsel with the appropriate departmental advisor.
-The time expired since the completion of the course may also prohibit it from applying to the requirements of a particular degree program and is subject to review by the department chair of the student's major.
+The applicability of credits toward a specific degree, as well as Core 39, can be determined in counsel with the appropriate departmental advisor.
+The time elapsed since the completion of the course may also prohibit it from applying toward requirements of a particular degree program and is subject to review by the department of the student's program.

-- For students with transfer work from Indiana colleges/universities, completion of the 30-hour Statewide Transfer General Education Core will impact the number of hours and classes required to complete USI’s Core39 (University Core Curriculum)
+- For students with transfer work from Indiana colleges/universities, completion of the 30-hour Indiana College Core (formerly known as the Statewide Transfer General Education Core-STGEC) will impact the number of hours and classes required to complete USI’s Core39.

 - A student's overall transfer grade point average will not be recorded on the student's transcript.
 Consequently, a transfer student will establish a grade point average from the University of Southern Indiana based only on coursework taken at USI.
 A transfer student must, however, meet the standards of progress which correspond to the sum of the total transfer hours accepted and total quality hours attempted at this University.